 It protects against external power surges which are caused by lightning or because of utility capacitor bank switching.
 It is considered the first line of defense of your home or office.
 This surge protection device is positioned on the line side of the primary service entrance.
 It is sometimes referred to as a secondary surge arrester.

-Type 2 Surge protector device (SPD):
+Type 2 Surge protector device (SPD2):

 The SPD device is installed on the load side of the main service entry.
 A current wave of 8/20 µs characterizes Type-2 SPD.
 It can protect a branch circuit or a service entry from leftover motor surges, lightning energy, and other surges.
 Its primary aim is to reduce transient voltage while also protecting sensitive electronics and Mp/Mc-based boards.
 It is employed in commercial and industrial settings.

-Type 3 Surge protector device (SPD):
+Type 3 Surge protector device (SPD3):

 Type-3 SPD is distinguished by current waves (8/20 µs) and voltage waves (1.2/50 µs).
 Its primary role is to reduce low-level surges that might harm vulnerable electronic circuits in televisions, computers, and other electrical appliances.